NeillJohnston/neilljohnston-com/public/about/about.md

 Right now I'm just trying to get employed as a software engineer, but I have at least a little interest in things like computer architecture, embedded systems, and programming language design - we'll see what the future holds.

 I've been a member of the UF Programming Team for 2 years (competing at 2 ICPC regionals).
 Now as captain, I'll be involved with getting our new and old members ready to take down UCF this fall!
 Or more realistically FIT, but a man can dream.
-(And I'm only picking on FIT because Melbourne is my hometown.)
+(I'm licensed to pick on FIT because Melbourne is my hometown.)

 If you want to learn more about me as a programmer, check out my [projects!](/projects) Or if you want to learn more about me as a person, feel free to send a message: